ertnac/Pesthresys/trainModel/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 2432 images.
+The dataset includes 463 images.
-Eggplant are annotated in folder format.
+Aphid are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* 50% probability of horizontal flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Random brigthness adjustment of between -21 and +21 percent
+* Random exposure adjustment of between -9 and +9 percent
+* Random Gaussian blur of between 0 and 4 pixels